Working with the Department - the General Skilled Migration Program

 On this page

 The department recognises that agents play an important part in delivering our programs, and acknowledges their contribution in providing well-constructed and complete applications.
 This helps the department to process applications quickly and efficiently and benefits our mutual clients.

-When lodging GSM applications agents can assist the processing centres in the following ways:
+When lodging General Skilled Migration (GSM) applications agents can assist the processing centres in the following ways: